This post may contain affiliate links. Please read our disclosure policy.

 Coconut oil

 You can use shortening in place of coconut oil.
-I don't recommend an oil that's liquid at room temperature.
+If you're okay with dairy, try using butter.

 Tapioca starch

 A unique starch that adds flexibility and is still Paleo-legal, tapioca starch is hard to replace.
-You can try arrowroot, or superfine sweet white rice flour (also called glutinous rice flour) if it doesn't have to be strictly Paleo.
+You can try arrowroot, or superfine sweet white rice flour (also called glutinous rice flour) if the recipe doesn't have to be strictly Paleo.

 Storage instructions